-American who was killed in Kenya terrorist attack graduated from Maine high school
+American killed in Kenya terrorist attack graduated from Maine high school

-Jason Spindler, 40, died Tuesday after four gunmen stormed a luxury hotel in Nairobi, setting off a 19-hour siege that ended after security forces killed the attackers, according to the Washington Post and BBC.
+Jason Spindler, 40, died Tuesday after five gunmen stormed a luxury hotel in Nairobi, setting off a 19-hour siege that ended after security forces killed the attackers, according to The Washington Post and BBC.

+Spindler was co-founder and managing director of San Francisco-based I-DEV International, The Associated Press reported Wednesday.
+Spindler’s father, Joseph, said his son worked with international companies to form business partnerships in Kenya that would boost local economies, according to the AP.

+The Houston-raised Spindler had a brush with tragedy on 9/11, the AP reported: He was employed by a financial firm at the World Trade Center at the time of the 2001 terrorist attack but was running late that morning and was emerging from the subway when the first tower fell, according to his father.
+He became covered in dust and debris as he tried to help others, the elder Spindler said.

 Spindler attended Hebron Academy, a private high school in Oxford County, where he graduated in 1996, according to the school.